Will Hurricane Dorian impact Labor Day weekend in Myrtle Beach? Here’s the latest

 “While there will be showers and storms around this weekend, it won’t be from Dorian,” Piotrowski said in a social media update.
 If the hurricane were to have an impact on the region’s weather, Piotrowski said it would not be until after Wednesday.

-A coastal flood advisory is in effect from 6 p.m. to 9 p.m.
-Thursday for Horry and Georgetown counties as king tides move through the area.
+A coastal flood advisory was announced for 6 p.m. to 9 p.m.
+Thursday for Horry and Georgetown counties as king tides were expected in the area.

-Heading into Labor Day weekend, the Myrtle Beach area is forecast to have a sunny day Friday with a high at 85 degrees, according to the NWS.
+Heading into Labor Day weekend, the Myrtle Beach area is looks to have a sunny day Friday with a high at 85 degrees, according to the NWS.
 A 30 percent chance of thunderstorms is possible after 9 p.m.
-Friday night.
+Friday.

 The weather service predicts thunderstorms Saturday, Sunday and Monday with highs in the mid to low 80s.